ra-eng/JavaGirls/README.md

 <h1 align="center">🚀 Wishlist 🚀</h1>
-<p align="center">  In this project we create an e-commerce's Wishlist using API Spring boot and git and swagger
+<p align="center">  In this project we create an e-commerce's Wishlist using API Spring boot and git and swagger.
 </p>

 ## :heavy_check_mark: Table of contents